AidenSaltyFish/ProjectNotCool/content/pages/about.md

 # SIXIAN ZUO
 ### Who Is She?
 She is currently a Master student in Technical University of Denmark in Human-centered Artificial Intelligence(HCAI), with a cute student ID of ***s210365***.
+She would keep silent here, since she has done enough for the project.

 ### Her Jobs
 - Data processing for part I, II and III